 The RFP(s) should include the name of the current ERP data to be migrated.

 The Visio diagramming of the minimum required business processes, plus any “nice to have’s” functionality.

-The RFP should include require software pricing and per hour consulting rates charged for implementation.
+The RFP should include requiring software pricing and per hour consulting rates charged for implementation.

-If there are multiple vendors involved in one overall solution, insist a representative of each of the solutions vendor partners attend the demo, at least virtually.
+If there are multiple vendors involved in one overall solution, insist a representative of each of the solutions vendor partners attends the demo, at least virtually.

-One of the more challenging aspects of ERP system implementations is the handling of a multiple vendor information system.
-Building a system for instance with a cloud based CRM an on premise ERP server, web store etc. can get out of hand with the inexperienced.
-For the SMB’s vendors you are one of many projects the vendors implementation team is working on.
+One of the more challenging aspects of ERP system implementations is the handling of multiple vendor information systems.
+Building a system for instance with a cloud-based CRM an on-premise ERP server, web store etc. can get out of hand with the inexperienced.
+For the SMB’s vendors, you are one of many projects the vendors’ implementation team is working on.
 The SMB’s Project Manager makes sure the vendors are communication and accomplishing any needed integrations.

 With the templates completed and agreed acceptable by the vendor.
 Sign the contract with an acceptable scope of delivering the basic framework of the new ERP

 The above completes the framework of a basic, bare-bones configuration.
 By being prepared with correct configuration data, your Project Manager has saved countless “consulting hours” by knowing where to go and how to prepare the data.

 Next step is to import some or all of the transactional data.
 Once this is done the PM and the internal team will have a test ERP system to start familiarizing themselves with the new features and functionality.

 With the play area as I like to call it available, SME’s should take time to engage in any online training available to familiarize themselves with how tasks are performed and review reports and dashboards.
 The feedback gained during this time is critical to the next stage, customizing, configuring, personalizing, the product for the SMB’s business processes.